Nageswar-Sahoo/EVA-7/S4 Assignment QnA Part -1/README.md

 a_o2 = σ(o2) = 1/(1 + exp(-o2))

-*Part -2 The below steps how the loss is calculated*
+### Part -2 The below steps show how the loss is calculated

 E1 = 1/2*(t1-a_o1)²